 Aaron Pearson does not remember the bullet entering just below his left eye at 1:30 a.m.
 January 26, 2015.
 Breaking his jaw.
 Causing him to lose his eye.
 Lodging in his brain.
 Causing a traumatic brain injury.
 Leaving him lying in a pool of blood on the grass where fellow officers found him.
 Being rushed to Mercy Hospital in Springfield, with little hope of making it through the night.
 He was on duty, investigating suspicious activity behind a closed north side business, one week shy of his third anniversary with the Springfield Police Department.

-But his wife, Amanda, will never forgot the moment the doorbell rang an hour and a half later.
+But his wife, Amanda, will never forget the moment the doorbell rang an hour and a half later.

 When she got to the hospital, she was taken to a room where Aaron was being prepped for surgery.
 “He was all bloody and covered with gauze,” she said.
 “I told him, ‘You’ve got to fight for your kids.’
 And they wheeled him away.”